Why you should use management rights experts

 Kristin also has particular expertise in conducting high legal HR systems audits, assisting businesses undergoing Fair Work Ombudsman investigations (or prosecutions), and advising on enterprise bargaining (and resultant disputes).

-Kristin is the Chair of the Queensland Law Society’s Industrial Relations Committee, sits on the management committee for the Industrial Relations Society of Queensland, is a volunteer coordinator at Caxton Legal Centre’s employment law clinic and also sits on the Board of Epilepsy Queensland.
+Kristin is the Chair of the Queensland Law Society’s Industrial Relations Committee, the Deputy Chair of the Board of Epilepsy Queensland Incorporated and is a volunteer coordinator at Caxton Legal Centre’s employment law clinic.

 Areas of practice